-Bernie praised the agreement with Iran by saying:
+When it was signed Bernie praised the agreement with Iran by saying:

 “I congratulate President Obama, Secretary Kerry and the leaders of other major nations for producing a comprehensive agreement to prevent Iran from obtaining a nuclear weapon.
 This is a victory for diplomacy over saber-rattling and could keep the United States from being drawn into another never-ending war in the Middle East.”

 Netanyahu successfully pressured President Trump to withdraw from the agreement despite international efforts to keep the agreement in place.

 Learn more about Bernie’s position on Iran.

 “I’m extremely concerned by reports that President Trump plans to recognize Jerusalem as the capital of the state of Israel.
 There’s a reason why all past U.S. administrations have avoided making this move, and why leaders from all over the world, including a group of former Israeli ambassadors, have warned Trump against doing it: It would dramatically undermine the prospects for an Israeli-Palestinian peace agreement, and severely, perhaps irreparably, damage the United States’ ability to broker that peace.
 What the U.S. should be doing now is bringing adversaries in the Middle East together to seek common solutions, not exacerbating tensions in this highly volatile region.”